Polynomial systems admitting a simultaneous solution: Determinantal equations and the main result

-Now, note that a reduced walk can visit a vertex at most once, as otherwise we could remove the part of the walk from leaving a given vertex until coming back to it.
-For the remaining claims, consider any minor walk visiting a subset of $\{(u_1,v_1),\ldots, (u_{d+k},v_{d+k})\}$.
-Such a walk must begin with $(u_1,v_1)$ and end with $(u_{d+k},v_{d_k})$, so for each $s$, it must at some point pass from the set $\{(u_1,v_1),\ldots,(u_s,v_s)\}$ to $\{(u_{s+1},v_{s+1},\ldots,(u_{d+k},v_{d+k})\}$.
-By the reasoning of the last paragraph, the only legal step accomplishing this is $(u_s,v_s), (u_{s+1},v_{s+1})$.
-This establishes the remaining claims. \end{proof} Let $G$ be the set of minors corresponding to reduced walks.
+Let $G$ be the set of minors corresponding to reduced walks.
 From the second claim of Lemma~\ref{lem:reduced}, every leading term not divisible by another is represented in $G$ exactly once, and no others are.
 From the definition of reduced, it is clear that the leading term of any minor is divisible by that of one in $G$.
 Furthermore, by the same Lemma, it is clear that reduced walks must have length at most $2d$ and that this length is achievable when $n\ge 2$.
 Walks of length at most $2d$ correspond to minors of $M_k$, $k\le d$, which accounts for the reason the claim of Theorem \ref{thm:minors} is as it is and is sharp.

 Now let us determine $V(\lt G)$, which consists of coordinate subspaces.
 The equations of one of the components consist of a minimal subset of variables so that all generators of $\lt G$ are divisible by at least one in the subset.